 There's lots of flavor in this curry sauce so I keep things simple and serve with some steamed basmati rice or brown rice and naan breads for mopping up the curry sauce.
 Or how about trying my Coconut Rice with Lime?

 I like to serve this curry with some fresh sliced red chilies alongside.
 That way, those who like their curries on the hotter side, can add it fresh.

 For a lighter, low carb option, serve your curry with some cauliflower rice.

 How To Reheat Leftover Zucchini Curry?

 Leftover Zucchini curry re-heats very well.
-In fact curry often tastes even better the next day as the flavors have had a change to meld together and will be more intense.
+In fact curry often tastes even better the next day as the flavors have had a change to meld together and become more intense.

 When ready to enjoy, place the curry into a pot and back over the stove.
 Warm up gently until piping hot, adding a splash of water to loosen the sauce if necessary.